 In August 2020, the Company's board of directors and stockholders adopted the Company's 2020 Equity Incentive Plan, or the 2020 Plan, that became effective in connection with the IPO, and serves as the successor to the Company's 2015 Stock Incentive Plan, or the 2015 Plan.
-The Company's 2020 Plan authorizes the award of stock options, restricted stock awards, or RSAs, stock appreciation rights, or SARs, restricted stock units, or RSUs, performance awards and stock bonus awards.
-The Company initially reserved 1,850,000 shares of its common stock, plus any reserved shares not issued or subject to outstanding grants under the 2015 Plan on the effective date of the 2020 Plan, for issuance pursuant to awards granted under the 2020 Plan.
-The aggregate number of shares reserved for sale under the 2020 Plan will increase automatically on each January 1st of 2021 through 2030 by the number of shares equal to the lesser of 5% of the aggregate number of outstanding shares of the Company's common stock as of the immediately preceding December 31, or a number as may be determined by the Company's board of directors.
+The Company's 2020 Plan authorizes the award of stock options, restricted stock units, or RSUs, restricted stock awards, or RSAs, stock appreciation rights, or SARs, performance awards and stock bonus awards.
+In March 2021, the Company increased the aggregate number of shares reserved for issuance by an additional 1,048,963 shares pursuant to the 2020 Plan.
+As of March 31, 2021, there were 2,762,909 shares available for issuance under the 2020 Plan.